cfrederrrr/transmo/README.md

 Full RDoc coming soon, but it will pretty much just be links to transmission's rpc spec.

 ## Usage
+These two examples are effectively the same.
+The second gives you more granular control in case you don't already know what arguments you want the request to contain at the time of initialization.

 ```ruby
 require 'transmo'